PLAN 672: Urban Data Analytics in R

 Other Deliverables

-• Final term paper proposal due on Wiki in Canvas by Friday 6 PM.
+• Final term paper proposal due in MS Teams by Friday 6 PM.
 The proposal is no more than 2 pages and should include succinctly, the research questions, datasets that are being used and the appropriateness of analytical techniques to the research question and the datasets.
 You should have acquired the datasets and performed exploratory analyses before submitting the proposal.
 The proposal should demonstrate both suitability and feasibility.

 Resources/Readings